finalcircuitgame-crypto/MasterVoice-New/Architecture.md

 create policy "Users can create groups" on public.groups for insert with check ( auth.role() = 'authenticated' );

--- Policy: Users can view members of groups they are in create policy "View members if in group" on public.group_members for select using (
+-- Policy: Users can view THEIR OWN memberships
+-- NOTE: We restrict this to just the user's own rows to avoid Infinite Recursion with the 'groups' policy create policy "View own membership" on public.group_members for select using ( user_id = auth.uid() );
-    exists (
-      select 1 from public.group_members gm
-      where gm.group_id = group_members.group_id
-      and gm.user_id = auth.uid()
-    )
-  );

 -- Policy: Users can add members (simplified for demo: anyone can join/add for now or creator only) -- Allowing creator to add members